H190K/Email-Sending-Service/README.md

 ## Features

 - **Multiple Forms**: Support for unlimited dynamic forms (contact, support, newsletter, etc.)
-- **Email Forwarding**: Sends form submissions directly to your inbox via Gmail
+- **Email Forwarding**: Fetches form submissions and forwards them directly to your inbox via Gmail
 - **CAPTCHA Protection**: Optional Turnstile or reCAPTCHA verification
 - **Domain Whitelisting**: Only accept submissions from authorized domains
 - **CORS Protection**: Configure which origins can access the API